postlight/parser/README.md

 ##### Custom HTML

-You can use Mercury Parser to parse custom or pre-fetched HTML, by passing in an HTML string to the `parse` function as follows:
+You can use Mercury Parser to parse custom or pre-fetched HTML by passing an HTML string to the `parse` function as follows:

 ```javascript
 Mercury.parse(url, {